 Table of Contents

-- How to prevent algae in a pond
+- How to prevent it

-- 3 best algae removers for large ponds
+- 3 best products

 - What are algae?
 Is it bad?